rihabboutrif/cv-parser/README.md

-# ATS API Candidate
-PDF CV Content Extractor
+# PDF CV Content Extractor

 Automatically extract structured information from PDFs such as Education, Experience, Skills, and Personal Details using layout-aware NLP and a fine-tuned spaCy model.